SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 The **Ask Specific Users to Assign New Owners** option is a **1-stage process**.

 When an Orphaned Workspace is detected, **selected users (Syskit Point Administrators and/or custom recipients) receive a task to assign a new owner to the workspace**.
-No additional steps or user involvement is required beyond this.
+No additional steps or user involvement are required beyond this.

-For more details on how this task is resolved from the specific users perspective, take a look at the [Resolve Orphaned Workspace tasks article.](../../point-collaborators/resolve-governance-tasks/orphaned-resources.md#specific-users-assign-new-owners)
+For more details on how this task is resolved from the specific user's perspective, take a look at the [Resolve Orphaned Workspace tasks article.](../../point-collaborators/resolve-governance-tasks/orphaned-resources.md#specific-users-assign-new-owners)

 ## Ask Members to Suggest New Owners